What Is NTFS? Everything about NTFS File System

 - FAT32 and exFAT (supported by both Mac and Windows).

-How to Fix NTFS Drive File System Errors
+How to Fix NTFS File System Errors

 If you use an NTFS hard drive but it shows a file system error when you try to access it, you can use some professional disk repair tools like CHKDSK or Disk Utility to check and fix file system errors on the disk.